Eye-tracked Virtual Reality: A Comprehensive Survey on Methods and Privacy Challenges: Eye-tracked Virtual Reality

-Eyes, faces, and heads are important components of virtual avatars and a handful of works focused specifically on the simulations of these components.
-For instance, Le et al.~\cite{head-eye-motion_generator_TVCG12} introduced a method to automatically simulate head movement, eye gaze, and eyelid movement based on speech input.
-Gaussian Mixture Models and Nonlinear Dynamic Canonical Correlation Analysis were employed to simulate head movement and eye gaze behavior, respectively.
-Non-negative linear regression was applied for intentional blinks, while unconscious blinks were generated using a log-normal distribution.
-The authors reported superior performance compared to state-of-the-art algorithms in the generation of head and eye motions.
-Thies et al.~\cite{FaceVR_thies_TOG18} introduced FaceVR, an image-based face synthesis approach that includes an eye-tracking algorithm based on monocular videos, aiming to render more realistic outputs on stereo displays.
-Ladwig et al.~\cite{Unmasking_communication_partners_aivr20} proposed a low-cost solution to construct the face of a person wearing VR glasses utilizing GANs to produce face images.
-Additionally, the authors created an eye-tracking method that gives cues for iris position and gaze direction.
-Similarly, Song et al.~\cite{realtime_3dfaceeye_capture_wearing_VR_headset_MM18} presented a CNN-based 3D face-eye reconstruction technique to construct a 3D personalized avatar with eye movements.
-The proposed algorithm is able to construct personalized avatars with facial expressions and eye animations of the VR user.
-Another CNN-based technique introduced by Olszewski et al.~\cite{high-fidelity_facial_speech_anim_VR_TOG16} supports speech animation, as well as emotional expressions using mouth and eye-tracking cameras for HMDs.
-The proposed method outperforms existing state-of-art techniques in terms of the fidelity of animations without requiring individualized calibration.
-Zhao et al.~\cite{face_synthesis_zhao_ieeev19} proposed a face reconstruction algorithm using a personalized 3D head model along with a colorization algorithm for near-infrared eye images without causing the red-eye effect, which is defined as color distortion in the iris of the eyes.
+Eyes, faces, and heads are essential components of virtual avatars, and a handful of works have explicitly focused on simulating those.
+For instance, \cite{head-eye-motion_generator_TVCG12} introduced a method, based on Gaussian mixture models and nonlinear dynamic canonical correlation analysis, and linear regression, to simulate head movement, eye gaze, and eyelid movement based on speech input.
+The results showed superior performance compared to state-of-the-art algorithms in generating head and eye motions. \cite{FaceVR_thies_TOG18} introduced FaceVR, an image-based face synthesis approach that includes an eye-tracking algorithm based on monocular videos, aiming to render more realistic outputs on stereo displays. \cite{Unmasking_communication_partners_aivr20} proposed a low-cost solution to construct a person's face wearing VR glasses, utilizing GANs to produce face images.
+Additionally, the authors created an eye-tracking method that gives cues on iris position and gaze direction.
+Similarly, \cite{realtime_3dfaceeye_capture_wearing_VR_headset_MM18} presented a CNN-based 3D face-eye reconstruction technique for constructing a personalized 3D avatar with eye movements.
+The proposed algorithm can construct personalized avatars with the VR users' facial expressions and eye animations.
+Another CNN-based technique~\cite{high-fidelity_facial_speech_anim_VR_TOG16} supports speech animation and emotional expressions, using mouth and eye-tracking cameras for HMDs.
+The proposed approach outperforms state-of-the-art techniques in animation fidelity without requiring individual calibration.
+Furthermore, \cite{face_synthesis_zhao_ieeev19} proposed a face reconstruction algorithm using a personalized 3D head model along with a colorization algorithm for near-infrared eye images without causing the red-eye effect, which is defined as color distortion in the irises.